cuhsat/pssst/doc/api.md

 ### Authentication

 Authentication for client and server is done via the HTTP `x-pssst-hash` header.
-This header must be set for all client API request, except `find`.
+This header must be set for all client API request, except `find` and `push`.
 The format of this header is specified as:

 `x-pssst-hash: <timestamp>; <signature>`